 Healthy anger expression is in the middle of the anger spectrum.
 As we take actions in understanding and letting go of the underlying imprints, reasons behind the anger, we experience improved physical, emotional and mental health.

 Swinging furthest to the right of the spectrum are many of us who experience extreme anger or Rage, which really can be overwhelming.
 Here, we may almost feel unable to control and afraid to express anger.

 Rage leads to imminent emotional outbursts, explosion or eruption at the slightest opportunity, anywhere, at any time.
 It can be close to impossible to try to control rage as it is being expressed.
+Our reaction is out of place and over the top.
 Again there are emotional, psychological and physical dis-ease experienced.

 If this resonates with you and you are here now, it is time for an intervention.
 It is time to decide to do something about expressing anger in a more healthy way, to understand and develop better coping mechanisms.